 I have always loved doing a BBQ and for a few years just bought cheap charcoal BBQ’s every year.
 We were renovating a house and I didn’t want to spend too much, although a new ‘cheap’ BBQ arrived each year for 5 years!
-In hindsight a longer term purchase would have been much wiser.
+In hindsight, a longer-term purchase would have been much wiser.

 Once the house and garden were completed I purchased an Outback Combi BBQ.
 It was my first ‘serious’ BBQ for quite a few years.
-You can read my review and you will see I may have gone down a different route knowing what I know now.

 Let’s Talk Weber

 As with most things these days there is some self-assembly.
-The great thing with the Weber is the instructions are really clear and it is really easy to put together.
+The great thing with the Weber is the instructions are really clear and it is easy to put together.
 The build quality is fantastic, which obviously helps when assembling and it gives you the confidence that you are building something that will last for a few years.

 What I love most about this particular BBQ is the versatility.
 The 57cm size makes it very easy to set-up for direct or indirect cooks.
 However, the key feature of this BBQ is that the centre of the grill can be removed and replaced with different accessories to help with your cooking.
-The main grill also has hinged edges so if you are cooking using an indirect method you can very easily ‘top-up’ your coals.
+The main grill also has hinged edges, so if you are cooking using an indirect method you can very easily ‘top-up’ your coals.

 Should I Buy?
 I Think So!

-I love cooking outside all year round so this purchase has been a no brainer.
+I love cooking outside all year round so this purchase has been a no-brainer.
 However, even if you are not a hardcore BBQ’er and want to cook over a natural flame I could not recommend this BBQ enough.
-If you never want to do anything but sausages, burgers and chicken (my aim is to expand your repertoire) this will be a great purchase.
+If you never want to do anything but sausages, burgers, and chicken (my aim is to expand your repertoire) this will be a great purchase.

-I think the GBS provides a level of future proofing where the different accessories Weber offer really will help you expand your BBQ skills if you start getting the bug for outdoor cooking.
+I think the GBS provides a level of future-proofing where the different accessories Weber offer really will help you expand your BBQ skills if you start getting the bug for outdoor cooking.

 Used correctly it is an outdoor oven but more versatile.
 It will last you years with a bit of basic care and maintenance.
-If you want a ‘natural’ BBQ I cannot recommend this high enough.
+If you want a ‘natural’ BBQ I cannot recommend this highly enough.
 I am now a Weber fan – late but not too late!!!